 We wish to express our thanks to all applicants for their interest and effort in applying for the position; however, only candidates selected for interviews will be contacted.

-Qualifications and experience: PhD in a relevant discipline and a minimum of five years of postdoctoral research experience.
+Qualifications and experience: recent completion (< 3years) of a PhD in a biological science discipline (Biology/Immunology/Biochemistry/Cell Biology).
 Track record of publishing in top-level, peer-reviewed journals.
-Demonstrated expertise in biochemical, biophysical and cell biology techniques.
-Demonstrated experience in NMR and mass spectrometry.
+Demonstrated expertise in bacterial genetics, immunology and cell biology.
+Demonstrated experience in analyzing transcriptomic data sets.
 Demonstrated ability to work productively in a collaborative research team.
 Additional experience required:

-- Experience with MICs, membrane assays an asset
+- Experience with bioinformatics tools such as Bioconductor considered an asset

 UBC hires on the basis of merit and is strongly committed to equity and diversity within its community.
 We especially welcome applications from visible minority group members, women, aboriginal persons, persons with disabilities, persons of minority sexual orientations and gender identities, and others with the skills and knowledge to productively engage with diverse communities.